teamcarry11/archive-monorepo-12025-10-grainkae3g/grainstore/README.md

 > *"From granules to grains to THE WHOLE GRAIN"*
 > *"Chaos coming out from outside calmly so it's feeling new and what's inside is staying really solid watching observing"*

-The Grainstore embodies the Grain Network's commitment to:
-- **Transparency**: All dependencies are open-source and auditable
-- **Sustainability**: Focus on long-term maintainability
-- **Security**: Verified licenses and security practices
-- **Community**: Building on and contributing to open-source
-- **Education**: Each module documented for learning
-- **Pragmatic Branding**: gb command, bb.edn files (Babashka requirement)
+Why does the Grainstore exist?
+What principles guide it?
+Let me walk you through:

+**Transparency** - Every line of code here is open-source and auditable.
+You can see how it works, verify it yourself, and trust what you're building on.
+No black boxes.

+**Sustainability** - We focus on tools that will last.
+Long-term maintainability matters more than trendy frameworks.
+Would you rather build on shifting sand or solid rock?

+**Security** - All licenses are verified.
+All practices are vetted.
+We protect your work by choosing dependencies carefully.

+**Education** - Each module teaches.
+You're not just using these tools—you're learning from them.
+The code itself is a teacher.

+**Pure Rust+Steel Stack** - We've moved from Babashka/Clojure to Steel (a Rust-embedded Scheme).
+Why?
+Rust gives us safety and speed.
+Steel gives us Lisp's elegance.
+Together, they're powerful and teachable.

-- **Template/Personal Split**: Share defaults, preserve customization
+**Template/Personal Split** - Share defaults, preserve customization.
+Templates live in `grain6pbc`, personal implementations live in team grainstores.

-- **Real Resources Matter**: Crypto backed by real hardware/electricity/labor
+**Real Resources Matter** - Our crypto philosophy: value should be backed by real hardware, electricity, and human labor.
+Digital scarcity means nothing without physical grounding.

 ---